 - A veterinarian licensed to practice in the US or Canada only if no such technician is available.

-In addition to the Standards of Progress stated in your student handbook, students who are in the Veterinary Technician program cannot be enrolled in the program for over 4 years at the time of beginning their first externship.
+Please be aware of the Standards of Progress stated in your student handbook, students who are in the Veterinary Technician program cannot be enrolled in the program for over 4 years at the time of beginning their first externship.
 Veterinary technician students who have exceeded the four-year time limit at the time of the first practicum will be required to re-enroll in the program.
 Students who have been enrolled from three to four years should consider re-enrollment prior to beginning the externship.
-Upon enrollment in the new program, students will also be required to bring all participation grades to a current level.